jayashan10/virtual_trial_emulator/final_report.md

 ## Executive Summary

-We built an end-to-end analytical pipeline for the PDS310 colorectal cancer study (Project Data Sphere), engineered comprehensive digital patient profiles, trained predictive models for response and time-to-response (TTR), and executed a virtual trial comparing Panitumumab plus best supportive care (BSC) versus BSC alone.
+I built an end-to-end analytical pipeline for the PDS310 colorectal cancer study (Project Data Sphere), engineered comprehensive digital patient profiles, trained predictive models for response and time-to-response (TTR), and executed a virtual trial comparing Panitumumab plus best supportive care (BSC) versus BSC alone.
 Key outcomes: the response classifier reached 0.783 accuracy with ROC-AUC 0.895 on holdout data; the TTR regressor exhibited overfitting due to responder scarcity (train R² 0.852, test R² −1.562, MAE 12.39 days); the virtual trial showed higher overall response rate with Panitumumab (22.4% vs 8.0%, p≈2.1e−10) but paradoxically worse overall survival (HR 1.52, p≈1.7e−10), highlighting trade-offs and data limitations.

 ---

 ## Modeling Design Decision: Treatment Variable Inclusion

 A central question in building predictive models for clinical trials is whether to include the treatment variable (TRT/ATRT) during model training, and if so, how.
 This decision has profound implications for sample size, confounding, and the ability to perform counterfactual predictions in virtual trials.
-We carefully considered three approaches before selecting our final methodology.
+I carefully considered three approaches before selecting my final methodology.

 ### Option 1: Arm-Specific Models